 Hareth holds a Wellcome Trust Investigator Award (2021-2025) to study how and why schools and workplaces invest in mental health and wellbeing (the WISE project) Wellbeing Investments in Schools and Employers (WISE) study - University of Birmingham

 He is currently interested in studying how resources are allocated in real-world organisations and health economies.
 This covers the role of power, process, evidence, and values, in decision-making.

-Hareth’s research mainly focuses on developing economic evaluation techniques to better capture the full range of costs and benefits of healthcare interventions.
+Hareth has also developed a major stream of work pioneering economic evaluation techniques to better capture the full range of costs and benefits of healthcare interventions.
 To date he has focused on informal carers, family members, and the development of measures of capability (notably the ICECAP-A).
-Hareth uses a wide variety of research methods, including qualitative approaches (such as in-depth interviews, meta-ethnography, and cognitive interviews) and quantitative approaches (such as preference elicitation and econometrics).
+Hareth uses a wide variety of research methods, including qualitative approaches (such as interviews, process tracing, q-methodology, and cognitive interviews) and quantitative approaches (such as preference elicitation and econometrics).

-Hareth’s work has been funded through personal fellowships from the MRC, NIHR and the University of Birmingham, as well as collaborative grants, from the MRC, NIHR, Meningitis Research Foundation, STIRF, and British Academy.
+Hareth’s work has been funded through personal fellowships from the MRC, the NIHR, and the Wellcome Trust, as well as collaborative grants, from the UKRI, MRC, NIHR, Meningitis Research Foundation, STIRF, and British Academy.